Board Policies

 The curriculum, instructional program, and special services of the School District should be so planned and implemented in relation to the needs, interests, and talents of the students served as to encourage all to continue through to graduation.
 The program should provide opportunities for future education, employment, and avocations.
 Further the program should develop the social, intellectual, and moral responsibility of each student.
 Equally important is the need to develop physical fitness, good sportsmanship, aesthetic appreciation, and leadership potential.

-The program should attempt to develop in each student the ability to think critically, to express him/herself clearly in both oral and written communication, and to exercise his/her judgment as a responsible citizen.
+The program should attempt to develop in each student the ability to think critically, to express themself clearly in both oral and written communication, and to exercise their judgment as a responsible citizen.
 It should develop in students an appreciation for the diversity in our society.
 Student extra-curricular activities consistent with the District's educational goals will be encouraged.

 The administration and teaching staff must foster a climate of mutual respect based on a common concern for the students' health, safety, academic abilities, and social welfare.
 In most curricular areas, classroom instruction should place major emphasis on active student involvement in such activities as problem solving, critical thinking, decision making, investigate procedures, and exchanging of ideas.
 The School District shall regularly evaluate programs and the extent to which students and staff are achieving the goals set forth.
 The curriculum and teaching methods will be tailored to reflect significant changes in student achievement, attitudes, and behavior.